 Negotiating is a crucial component of any real estate transaction.
-It’s sporadic for the ideal home to pop up on the first search or to get the perfect deal without first going through a bit of back and forth.
-Most people have experience negotiating business deals and buying cars, but negotiating to buy a home is a little different.
+It’s sporadic for the ideal home to pop up on the first search or get the perfect deal without first going through a bit of back and forth.
+Most people have experience negotiating business deals and buying cars, but negotiating to buy a home is slightly different.
 The critical difference between this deal and the others is one thing, pride of ownership.
 Sellers tend to be proud of their homes, and if they’ve been living in them for many years, there will be an emotional attachment.

 Buyers and their brokers need to understand the seller’s motivations and what mistakes to avoid.
 If you’re hunting for an apartment in NYC, whether it be a co-op, condo, or townhouse, here are the top negotiating mistakes you need to avoid.

 Table of Contents

 Blatantly pointing out the flaws and shortcomings in a home; might be a common negotiation tactic in other markets, but it doesn’t work well in the real estate market.
 As mentioned, sellers have an emotional attachment to the home and may even be very reluctant about selling.
 Insulting the property to get a better price is more likely to get the sellers angry and go instead with another buyer.
 If you must point out certain flaws, try to do it tactfully.

 Talking too much in front of the seller’s agentTalking too much in front of the seller’s agent